Kamila-Jusino/PX150_Project/docs/AI_INTEGRATION.md

 ## 📝 Notes

-- First run downloads YOLO model (~6MB)
+- Models are loaded from `models/` directory (yolov8n.pt, yolov8n-cls.pt)
 - Model inference runs on CPU by default (GPU if available)
-- AI scan takes 2-3 seconds (samples 5 frames)
+- AI scan uses 3 frames (optimized for speed, takes ~1-2 seconds)
-- Verification uses majority voting (3/5 samples must agree)
+- Verification uses 5 frames with majority voting (3/5 samples must agree)
+- Target selection is always random (difficulty setting exists but is not used)
+- Controls: 'N' for new round, 'C' for check object, 'H' for home, 'Z'/'X' for gripper